spcourse/sp2/10 Complexity/word-index/10 indexing words.md

 With these two functions completed, the `read_gutenberg_file()` function should now work correctly.
-It will return you a list of tuples, where each tuple contains a word and its line number *(note: technically the function returns a iterator and not a list, but you can loop over this exactly as if it was a list)*.
+It will return you a list of tuples, where each tuple contains a word and its line number.
 So, looping over the result of `read_gutenberg_file()` will give you pairs of words and their line numbers, which you can then use to build your book index.

 This indexing program will be an interactive look-up, meaning you will not know beforehand how many and which words will be searched in our book.
 The function